ninesl/scryball/docs/API_REFERENCE.md

 **Behavior:**
 - Requires ALL names to exist in cache
 - Stops and returns error on first missing card
-- Returns cards in same order as input names
+- Returns cards with full printing data in same order as input names

 ---